ask-izzy/ask-izzy/README.md

 We use the react-google-maps component to handle the maps integration.

-The `removeOutliers` method in `ResultsMap.js` was implemented because results sometimes include e.g. a hotline which is headquartered hundreds of km away. `removeOutliers` is reasonably well commented and tested (see `ResultsMapTest.js`) but it is quite complex.

 ### Directions / travel times

 We use the google directions matrix API to fetch transit / walking times.